 If you are the victim of a crime and do not want to pursue action with the College's disciplinary system, you may still want to consider making a confidential report.
 The best way to make a confidential report is through the Dyson Wellness Center (630-637-5550) with the Health Education Coordinator and Campus Advocate (630-637-5113) or through the Campus Conduct Hotline service.

-The Campus Conduct Hotline can be used for any type of reporting and the caller may remain completely anonymous.
-This hotline can be used for reporting Title IX violations, sexual harassment, student/staff behavior, financial irregularities, complaints, etc. Any member of the North Central community may report a serious complaint or concern to the Campus Conduct Hotline at 866-943-5787.
-Reports made confidentially may be difficult for the College to follow up on, however information provided in confidential reports will be included in the College's annual crime statistics where applicable, including aggregate data provided by the Health Education Coordinator and Campus Advocate in taking the proper steps to ensure the safety of others.
+Reports made confidentially may be difficult for the College to follow up on, however information provided in confidential reports will be included in the College's annual crime statistics where applicable, including aggregate data provided by the Health Education Coordinator and Campus Advocate.
+The tracking of confidential reports may assist Campus Safety or the Health Education Coordinator and Campus Advocate in taking the proper steps to ensure the safety of others.
 Individuals reporting a crime to the Dyson Wellness Center will also be made aware of the option to file a non-confidential report with the Naperville Police, North Central College Department of Campus Safety, and/or the Title IX Coordinator (where applicable).